Optimized projection-free algorithms for online learning: construction and worst-case analysis: Introduction

-Despite these advancements, it remains an open question whether Online Frank--Wolfe variants that solely use linear oracle calls are inherently limited to a regret rate of $\Omega(T^{3/4})$ or if improved rates are possible in this setting.
+Despite these advancements, it remains an open question whether online Frank--Wolfe variants, relying on linear optimization oracles, are inherently limited to worst-case regret rate of $\Omega(T^{3/4})$ or if improved rates are possible in our setting.

-\paragraph*{Assumptions and problem setup.} In this work, we consider the standard situation where the loss functions are convex with bounded gradients $\|g_t\|\leq L$ for all $t\geq 0$ for simplicity.
-Similarly, we assume that the domain $\cK$ is a closed convex bounded set of diameter D. Variations around those assumptions are discussed in Section~\ref{sec:numerics} and in the appendix.